optimocha/speed-booster-pack/README.md

 * **Fixed**: The lazy load feature caused mixed content warnings in some edge cases, which is now fixed.
 * **Updated**: Updated external libraries (lazyload.js and instantpage.js) to their latest versions.

-*You can read the rest of the changelog on [GitHub](https://github.com/optimocha/speed-booster-pack).
+*You can read the rest of the changelog on the [Speed Booster Pack documentation](https://speedboosterpack.com/docs/) page.